 Highlight recent attacks that hit news headlines

 This is a very significant approach to security awareness.
 Ensure that you highlight all kinds of attacks and not only those that make headlines.
-This type of consciousness aims to show your employees how prevalent cyber-attacks are, how your system can be by-passed, and identifying weak points that could be exploited within your organization’s infrastructure.
+This type of consciousness aims to show your employees how prevalent cyber-attacks are and how your system can be bypassed, and identify weak points that could be exploited within your organization’s infrastructure.

 The best way is by finding attack news on companies of your size or those within your industry.

 For an organization with no security measures in place, going to a third party skilled in this area may serve the purpose.
 Competent experts will get you up and running and ensure that you recover the lost time.
 Even with comprehensive security awareness in place, it’s still necessary to bring an expert to check up and provide suggestions on what areas need improvement.

 Security Awareness for Remote Workers during Coronavirus (Covid-19) Pandemic

 More than ever, security awareness is now of utmost importance for your remote workers.
 It’s fair to say that the world has never seen more people working from home as it has during this crisis.
 Most companies have shifted their policies to help curb the spread of the virus.
 On the other hand, cybercriminals see remote workers as a weak link to gain corporate networks access and perform their intended malicious action.

 An organization may have trained its employees on significant security concerns and cautions to take before the virus came to be.
 Most businesses may have given their employees security awareness training on risks they are likely to encounter, recognize various threats, and the best response for multiple threats.
 However, working from home due to this novel virus introduces many new risks and vulnerabilities that may not have been covered during the previous awareness training sessions.
 Also, regular training is necessary for remote workers, as risks increase when employees work from home.